Ares-Developers/Ares-docs/new/superweapons/targeting.rst

 map actions 137 and 138 respectively.

 The **preferred target by type** is set by map action 35.
-The game looks at the first team on them map owned by the firing player and has the team leader acquire a target of the preferred type.
+The game looks at the first team on the map owned by the firing player and has the team leader acquire a target of the preferred type.
 A value of :value:`1` means to use the special firing behavior, which usually is Ion Cannon targeting or base center selection.

 .. note:: Currently, :game:`Ares` does not support preferred types other than
   \ :value:`1`.
 The super weapons might not check ranges, designators, and